pmelchior/proxmin/README.md

 The penalty functions are given as proximal mappings: `X <- prox(X, step)`.

 Many proximal operators can be constructed analytically, see e.g. [Parikh & Boyd (2014)](https://web.stanford.edu/~boyd/papers/prox_algs.html).
 We provide a number of common ones in `proxmin.operators`.
-An important class of constraints are indicator functions of convex sets, for which the proximal operator, given some point **X**, returns the closes point to **X** in the Euclidean norm that is in the set.
+An important class of constraints are indicator functions of convex sets, for which the proximal operator, given some point **X**, returns the closest point to **X** in the Euclidean norm that is in the set.

 **Example:** find the minimum of a shifted parabola on the unit circle in 2D